 To check how the top of each egg will look, simply lift up the clear egg mold and look at the base.

-If you need to add more Oreos or you have too many Oreos in one spot, just add more or move them around with the toothpick.
+If you have too many Oreos in one spot, then move them around with the toothpick until your chocolate Easter egg candy looks just right.

-Place a little bit of melted chocolate along the top of one egg half, then press the other egg half on top of it firmly.
-Hold in place for a few seconds to let the chocolate cool.
+Place a little bit of melted chocolate along the flat top of one egg half, then press the other egg half on top of it firmly.

-If melted chocolate comes out the side, just rub a finger on it to smooth it out and make it nice and even.
+Just rub a finger along it to smooth it out to make it nice and even.

-Admire Your Work
+Admire Your Eggs

-Your egg should be all speckled and beautiful!
-If you want your egg to look natural, you can stop here.
+If you want your egg to look natural, then you can stop here.

 How to Add Gold to Your Chocolate Easter Eggs

-You’ll need a food paintbrush or a brand new unused paintbrush to create the shiny gold flecks on your chocolate Easter eggs.
+You’ll need a food paintbrush or a brand new unused paintbrush to create the shiny gold flecks on your Easter chocolate eggs.

 Mix up the Gold